Location: Currently remote; ordinarily at San Rafael office and at San Quentin Prison

 The mission of Mount Tamalpais College is to provide an intellectually rigorous, inclusive Associate of Arts degree program and college preparatory program, free of charge, to people at San Quentin State Prison; to expand access to quality higher education for incarcerated people; and to foster the values of equity, civic engagement, independence of thought, and freedom of expression.
 Mount Tamalpais College is a national leader in providing quality higher education opportunities to incarcerated people and in expanding access to higher education within California’s prison system and nationwide.
 In recognition of our work the organization was awarded the 2015 National Humanities Medal by President Obama.

-The Math Program Coordinator ordinarily spends approximately a third of their time inside the prison and two-thirds at the Mount Tamalpais College office in San Rafael.
+The Learning Specialist ordinarily spends approximately half of their time inside the prison and half at the Mount Tamalpais College office in San Rafael.
 This job involves up to two miles of walking a day on uneven terrain and some lifting.
 Duties are currently being performed primarily remotely, with some time at the office.
 It is unclear when normal programs will resume.

-The ideal candidate for this position is an experienced math educator; has experience training faculty and developing curriculum; is highly organized, detail-oriented, and self-motivated.
+The ideal candidate for this position is an experienced educator; has experience training faculty; is highly organized, detail-oriented, and self-motivated.
 This person possesses a strong commitment to providing rigorous educational opportunities to students with diverse academic backgrounds and learning styles, and is capable of managing programmatic and administrative responsibilities independently and efficiently, and enjoys working as a team.

-Regularly survey faculty and students, compile and analyze data, and design and implement programmatic improvements
+Support regular faculty and student survey research, compile and analyze data, and help design and implement programmatic improvements

 Provide direct student advising and support

 Support ongoing assessment of student learning and program effectiveness

 Design and deliver workshops for students at San Quentin on learning styles, study skills, etc.

 Administrative and other Key Duties